Week 14 takeaways: Danger zone for Redskins and Panthers?

 Sam Darnold leads a fourth-quarter comeback and Josh Allen is picked off twice as the Jets beat the Bills 27-23.

 Rookie quarterback Josh Allen is setting records with his legs -- on Sunday, he became the first quarterback in the Super Bowl era to run for at least 100 yards in back-to-back games -- but as the No. 7 overall pick said after a loss to the Jets, the records don't matter if Buffalo (4-9) isn't winning games.
-The Bills' offense needs more than only Allen's legs and likely won't get reinforcements until the offseason. -- Mike Rodak
+The Bills' offense needs more than Allen and likely won't get reinforcements until the offseason. -- Mike Rodak

 Tennessee Titans 30, Jacksonville Jaguars 9